Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 So, first, hoop a piece of your selected stabilizer.

 There are then several ways to secure the beanie to your hooped stabilizer.
-My favorite way is to add a light layer of temporary fabric adhesive (like Odif 505) to the stabilizer and then pin the beanie in place if needed.
+My favorite way is to add a light layer of temporary fabric adhesive (like Odif 505) to the stabilizer and pin the beanie in place if needed.
 If I think the beanie is going to move around, I’ll then embroider a basting box to check placement.
 This is helpful in making sure the ribs line up with the edges of the basting box, which lines up with your design.
-Below, you’ll see the basting box I added to using Hatch 2 software.
+Below, you’ll see the basting box I added.

-Now, to stretch or not to stretch the beanie when floating or hooping?
-This has long been a quandary for me.
+Now, to stretch or not to stretch the beanie when floating?
 For one, if you don’t stretch the beanie and embroider with the ribbing at its most contracted state, when you go to wear the beanie, the ribbing stretches but the design does not.
 This leads to odd-looking distortion around the design.
 On the other hand, if you float a stretched beanie, it looks pretty good when worn!
 However, when it’s contracted at rest, it doesn’t look its best.
-So, my solution is to float with about 10% uniform stretch from the resting state to the stretched head-sized state.
+My solution is to float with about 10% uniform stretch from the resting state to the stretched head-sized state.
 (Is there any scientific basis for this?
 Nope, I made it up from my experiences, and you can choose whatever you want to do also!)

 Setting Up Your Embroidery Machine